 - File a third-party lawsuit in court and/or negotiate a settlement with a responsible third party

-These are just some of the many services that our lawyers provide to clients across North Carolina.
-To learn more about how we can assist you after your construction accident, give us a call today or contact us online to schedule a free consultation.
+These are just some of the many services that our legal team provides to clients across North Carolina.
+To learn more about how we can assist you after your construction accident, give a a call today to our law firm today or contact us online to schedule a free consultation.
 You will pay no attorney fees unless we secure compensation for you.

 - Construction, Occupational Safety & Health Administration